How NOBU works

 API (on-demand inference)

-For Control and API Fuzzing services, call the REST API directly from your application.
-Send sensor data or system state, get back decisions with confidence levels.
+For Control, API Fuzzing, and Anti-Distillation services, call the REST API directly from your application.
+Send sensor data, system state, or API query patterns, and get back decisions with calibrated confidence levels.
 Billed by compute time.

 Getting started